 A DMI designer determines the software in the processing layers which map a performer's manipulations onto the output sound.
 The range of possibilities is wide open (ala Pierce) and provides a compelling canvas for designers who want to innovate, but there are potential concerns.
-Perry Cook, a designer who's made large contributions to the evolving practice, wrote that, "Much of the design and research of new musical interfaces has focused on abstracting the 'controller' from the 'synthesizer' and then investigating how to best interface those two classes of hardware with each other and the player."(Cook, 2004????)
-And observes from experience that, "The major flaw in the controller / synthesizer paradigm is the loss of intimacy between human player and instrument."(REFERENCE PLUS PAGE NUMBER A performer will do well to consider Cook's concern and evaluate DMI's in view of Rudess' goal of "being in touch with the sound with full continuous control" (above).
+Perry Cook, a designer who's made large contributions to the evolving practice, wrote that, "Much of the design and research of new musical interfaces has focused on abstracting the 'controller' from the 'synthesizer' and then investigating how to best interface those two classes of hardware with each other and the player."(Cook, 2004, p.
+315) And observes from experience that, "The major flaw in the controller / synthesizer paradigm is the loss of intimacy between human player and instrument" (Cook, 2004, p.
+316).
+A performer will do well to consider Cook's concern and evaluate DMI's in view of Rudess' goal of "being in touch with the sound with full continuous control" (above).
 For a designer focused on either making simulations of existing instruments or entirely new sounds, Pierce's words mark the opening of a frontier with untold promise.

-The trumpet example has served for comparison of a keyboard-based designs with tone generators employing sampling, additive synthesis, FM and waveguide physical modeling.
+The trumpet example has served for comparison of a keyboard-based designs with tone generators employing sampling, additive synthesis, FM and various kinds of physical modeling.
 Developing appropriate physical controls for tone generator dimensions of control with concern for their tight integration is an area receiving much attention in new designs, both commercial and experimental.
 Also mentioned above is the question of latency from gesture to sound.
 What constitutes acceptable latency has been a topic since before MIDI and is to some degree, context dependent.
-A cathedral organist can experience lags in the 100's of msec, while for other instruments lag is non-existent.
+A cathedral organist can experience lags in the 100's of milliseconds, while for other instruments lag is non-existent.
 In DMI designs, the sum of lags of gesture acquisition, processing and tone generation add up to what the performer experiences.
-An overall "lag budget" I often hear from electronic music colleagues is to design for no more than 5 msec overall.
+An overall ‘lag budget’ I often hear from electronic music colleagues is to design for no more than 5 milliseconds overall.

 Changing world of DMI's: mobile interfaces, web audio and virtual analog synthesis